Lincoln Theater (Yountville, California)

 In August 2011, the theater's largest financial donor and key board member, Don Carr, was killed in an auto accident.
 The sudden loss of financial and leadership support, on the heels of the fiscal problems posed by the 2008 economic downturn, created a serious threat to the theater's long term viability.
 Within a few months, it became clear that the only way to ensure the health and vitality of the theater was to undergo a thorough strategic and financial restructuring process.
 The restructuring was a success.
 Within 11 months, the newly named Napa Valley Performing Arts Center at Lincoln Theater opened, debt free and with a new board, a stronger community focus, and a diversified donor base.
 The Performing Arts Center has since emerged as a leading provider of cultural programming and arts education in Napa County.

+In response to the COVID-19 pandemic, the website announced that it was cancelling or postponing all events through the end of April 2020.
+There are no further updates as of May 2024.